Antonio Palocci: Political career

 Palocci was elected councilman in Ribeirão Preto in 1988.
 He did not finish his term but stepped down to for the office of state deputy and won.
 In 1992, he resigned his term as deputy to become mayor of Ribeirão Preto, after winning the local election.
 It is during his administrations as mayor that Palocci is alleged to have led a major slush fund operation (see below) for the Workers' Party, a scheme denounced by a former secretary, Rogério Buratti.

 In 1995, he received the UNICEF’s Child and Peace prize for his work for the rights of infants and adolescents.
-In 1996, he received the Juscelino Kubitscheck Award from SEBRAE-SP, the São Paulo chapter of the Serviço Brasileiro de Apoio às Micro e Pequenas Empresas (Brazilian Service for Assistance to Small Businesses), for being the mayor of the city in São Paulo state who offered the best support to small business.
+In 1996, he received the Juscelino Kubitschek Award from SEBRAE-SP, the São Paulo chapter of the Serviço Brasileiro de Apoio às Micro e Pequenas Empresas (Brazilian Service for Assistance to Small Businesses), for being the mayor of the city in São Paulo state who offered the best support to small business.
 In 2002, he received the Mário Covas Award from SEBRAE again for his work on behalf of local small businesses.

 Palocci was elected federal deputy in 1998.
 In 2000, he resigned his office so that he could run again in the mayoral election in Ribeirão Preto.
 He won the election, and was again mayor of Ribeirão Preto from 2001 to 2002.
 He resigned in 2002 to work on Luiz Inácio Lula da Silva's campaign for the Brazilian presidency.
 In 2003, when Lula was elected, Palocci officially resigned as the mayor of Ribeirão Preto, was nominated the Finance Minister of Brazil and became a key figure in the new government.

 Along with former minister José Dirceu (who resigned and subsequently lost his political rights due to involvement with the Mensalão scandal), Palocci was considered one of the most influential and strong ministers of Lula’s government.

 On 1 January 2011, President Dilma Rousseff appointed him chief of staff.
 He resigned in July 2011.